McDonald’s didn’t give Trump permission to serve fries. It didn’t need to

 “As we’ve seen, our brand has been a fixture of conversation this election cycle.
 While we’ve not sought this, it’s a testament to how much McDonald’s resonates with so many Americans,” the company said in its memo.
 “McDonald’s does not endorse candidates for elected office and that remains true in this race for the next President.
 We are not red or blue – we are golden.”

-The letter was signed by McDonald’s President Joe Erlinger.
-Others signatories include McDonald’s chief financial officer and national field president.
+The letter was signed by its entire US senior leadership team, including McDonald’s President Joe Erlinger.

 At the staged event, Trump put on an apron to work as a fry attendant and handed people food at the location, which had been closed for the campaign stop.